oracle-livelabs/oci/travel-ai/generative-ai/generative-ai-text/generative-ai-text.md

 ## Task 4: Oracle Generative AI - Playground

 Optionally if you would like to use Oracle Generative AI instead of Cohere, please follow the tasks below.
-This is a 3 step process.

 1. Log in to Oracle Cloud at cloud.oracle.com, change region to US Midwest Chicago Under left navigation select Analytics and AI, under AI Services select Generative AI.

     ![Generative AI Accommodation](images/navigation.png)

-2. Click on playground in the left navigation and select the default settings ( Cohere model cohere.command v15.6), you can change the settings if required.
+1. Click on playground in the left navigation and select the default settings ( Cohere model cohere.command v15.6), you can change the settings if required.

     ![Generative AI Accommodation](images/playground-1.png)
     ![Generative AI Accommodation](images/playground-2.png)